It’s about to get crunchy up in hur…so bear with me. Don’t worry, I promise not to show actual pictures.

 Does all this mean I’m giddy to see my placenta?
 Definitely not!
 And I’m pretty sure Josh wants nothing to hear about what will be happening to my placenta, but like a supportive hubby, he’s going along with it.
 I figure it can’t hurt me to try a few methods to help my body out along with the bond with baby, so I’m giving it a shot.
 In regards to cost, it can run you from $125-$300 depending on what you have done.
 Look into it if you’re interested.

 I know this topic is pretty crunchy (much like the DivaCup and Squatty Potty), but I figure it’s worth getting the information out there for those who may be considering the process.
 For all I know, you could want nothing to do with that bloody organ and that’s cool, too.
-This is just another part of my crazy crunchy journey…at least I’m not doing a Lotus birth!
-Ha.
+This is just another part of my crazy crunchy journey…next up would be a Lotus birth!

 Has anyone out there done this or are you considering it?